karthikeyan-mac/Virtualization_macOS/README.md

 [Tart](https://tart.run) is a virtualization toolset to build, run and manage macOS and Linux virtual machines on Apple Silicon.
 Tart uses Apple's own [Virtualization.Framework](https://developer.apple.com/documentation/virtualization) for near-native performance.

-**Note**: This packer build works for macOS Sequoia and will post later for macOS Tahoe.
+**Note**: This packer build works for macOS Sequoia and macOS Tahoe.
+Due to a bug in macOS 26.1 VMs serial number will be empty so cannot be enrolled to MDM.
+Apple fixed the serial number bug in macOS 26.2

 ## Overview

 - Automates macOS Setup Assistant using Tart’s boot commands for a hands‑off build.
 - Generates an optional Jamf MDM enrollment profile on the Desktop.
 - Toggles for auto‑login, passwordless sudo, Spotlight indexing, Safari automation, and screen lock.
-- Installs Tart Guest Agent for clipboard sharing between host and VM.
+- Installs Tart Guest Agent for **clipboard sharing** between host and VM.
 - Set the Computer Name (VM-TART-XXXX)

 ## Prerequisites